csmith111/csmith111.github.io/_posts/2016-02-08-ElmGraphics.markdown

 At the top of the code you are seeing a set of import statements, that allows the elm compiler to include all the packages containing the functions we want to use.
 In this case the packages are Color, Graphics.Element  and Graphics.Collage.

-Now let us look at the function "main" what is does is to construct a graphics element which can be displayed.
+Now let us look at the function `main` what is does is to construct a graphics element which can be displayed.
 The graphics element is constructed by calling the function collage which takes two integers (which define the dimensions of the collage) and a list of Form objects that it then converts to graphics Elements.
 The signature of the collage function which makes all this explicit is as follows:

 `collage : Int -> Int -> List Form -> Element`